 Alongside the senior experts (names will follow later), the Erasmus Descartes Conference gives the floor to the Young Talents.
 The following roles are envisioned for the 12 participants:

-During the preparation stage in Eindhoven you are asked to explore the topic from different perspectives.
+During the preparation stage from Eindhoven you are tasked with exploring the topic from various perspectives.
 Two experts (Ingrid van der Wacht and Laetitia Forst), will coach you during the working sessions to help you get inspired within the context of the Dutch Design Week, acquire the indispensable knowledge and become familiar with the concept of the conference.
-From October 23 until November 18, between the two stages, a weekly zoom meeting with the coaches will be scheduled to keep working on the different projects.
+In between both stages and specifically prior to one of the four chunks of the conference you will be participating in, a zoom meeting with the coaches will be scheduled to prepare your contribution.

 We specifically target the following profiles: